codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 * Process/Minify/Transform local resources
 * Run scripts and edit files on the container filesystem only

-As an example **TO AVOID** this Dockerfile is also trying to run a SonarQube analysis
+As an example **TO AVOID**, this Dockerfile is also trying to run a SonarQube analysis

 `Dockerfile`
 {% highlight docker %}